tsduck/tsduck/src/doc/testing.md

 Similarly, the tests for TSDuck are divided in two parts.

-- The TSDuck library has its own unitary test suite based on CppUnit.
+- The TSDuck library has its own unitary test suite based on a custom framework named "TSUnit".
   This test suite is part of the [main tsduck](https://github.com/tsduck/tsduck) repository for TSDuck in directory `src/utest`.

 - The tools and plugins are less easy to test.
 They work on large transport stream files which would clutter the tsduck repository.
 The repository [tsduck-test](https://github.com/tsduck/tsduck-test)